kpow/kpow_v3/README.md

 # KPOW - Digital Content Platform

-A modern web application for digital content and experiences, featuring a responsive design with interactive cards and dynamic content sections.
+A comprehensive Phish show statistics and analysis web application that provides deep insights into concert performances using the Phish.net API, enabling fans to explore and understand the band's live music history.

 ## Tech Stack